Young-ook/terraform-aws-spinnaker/examples/blueprint/README.md

 Spinnaker utilizes cross-account IAM role assuming mechanism to manage multiple AWS accounts.
 For more information about chained roles using AWS IAM and Security Token Service (STS), please visit the [Cloud Providers](https://github.com/Young-ook/terraform-aws-spinnaker/blob/main/README.md#cloud-providers) configuration.
 And follow the instructions if you wnat to enable multiple cloud providers.

 ### Access Halyard
-Halyard is a command-line tool for spinnaker setup and management.
+[Spinnaker Halyard](https://github.com/spinnaker/halyard) is a command-line tool for spinnaker setup and management.
 To access Halyard on your Spinnaker, copy and run the command **halconfig** from the terraform output.
 This is an example of the output for halyard access script you might see in your terminal after the terraform job is complete.
 You can access the halyard by copying and running the following command below *bash*.
 ```
-halconfig = bash -e .terraform/module/spinnaker/scripts/halconfig.sh -r ap-northeast-2 -n spinnaker-xxxx -p spin-spinnaker-halyard-0 -k kubeconfig
+halconfig = bash -e .terraform/modules/spinnaker/scripts/halconfig.sh -r ap-northeast-2 -n spinnaker-xxxx -p spin-spinnaker-halyard-0 -k kubeconfig
 ```

 ### Access Spinnaker